Ellestial/100-days-of-code/log.md

 **Thoughts**: Excited!
 Was annoyed with some stuff for a while, but it's working now.
 Last two steps are to link out the results to their proper wiki pages and to add CSS.

 **Links to work:** None today.

+## Day 51: February 27, 2018

+**Today's Progress**: JS finishing touches on Wikipedia app.
+Started on CSS.

+**Thoughts**: I never thought I'd be annoyed with having to do CSS.
+I just want to make a ton of cool JS things now and work on CSS later!
+But working on CSS for this Wikipedia app.
+Created a mockup in Adobe XD and set to work.
+As usual, having some flexbox annoyances, but will work that out and finishing touches tomorrow.

+**Links to work:** TOMORROW for real.